diethardsteiner/diethardsteiner.github.io/_posts/2017-10-09-Pentaho-VizAPI.md

 - **One View (at least)**, which implements the actual rendering using chosen technologies (e.g. HTML, SVG, D3), and handle user interaction, dispatching actions and, for example, showing tooltips.
 The standard data actions are Select and Execute.
 - **One HTML page**: This is only relevant for development so that you can preview the results.

-The Visualization API is built on top of other Platform JavaScript APIs:
+The Visualization API is built on top of other **Platform JavaScript APIs**:

 - The [Data API](https://help.pentaho.com/Documentation/8.1/Developer_Center/JavaScript_API/platform/pentaho.data) ensures seamless integration with data sources in the Pentaho platform, as well as with other client-side component frameworks.